Who Was Richard Wright?

-African-American writer and poet Richard Wright was born on September 4, 1908 in Roxie, Mississippi and published his first short story at the age of 16.
-Later, he found employment with the Federal Writers Project and received critical acclaim for Uncle Tom's Children, a collection of four stories.
-He’s well known for the 1940 bestseller Native Son and his 1945 autobiography Black Boy.
-Wright died in Paris, France on November 28, 1960.
+African-American writer and poet Richard Wright was born on September 4, 1908, in Roxie, Mississippi, and published his first short story at the age of 16.
+Later, he found employment with the Federal Writers' Project and received critical acclaim for Uncle Tom's Children, a collection of four stories.
+He’s well known for the 1940 bestseller Native Son and his 1945 autobiography, Black Boy.
+Wright died in Paris, France, on November 28, 1960.

-The more he read about the world, the more he longed to see it and make a permanent break from the Jim Crow South.
+The more he read about the world, the more Wright longed to see it and make a permanent break from the Jim Crow South.
 "I want my life to count for something," he told a friend.

 When he could, Wright continued to plow through books and write.
 He eventually joined the Federal Writers’ Project, and in 1937, with dreams of making it as a writer, he moved to New York City, where he was told he stood a better chance of getting published.

 After living mainly in Mexico from 1940 to 1946, Wright became so disillusioned with both the Communist Party and white America that he went off to Paris, where he lived the rest of his life as an expatriate.
 He continued to write novels, including The Outsider (1953) and The Long Dream (1958), and nonfiction, such as Black Power (1954) and White Man, Listen!
 (1957)